cleavr/cleaverdocs/content/guides/laravel.md

 In the Web App section, click **Complete Setup** for the web app that was automatically added after your site is successfully created.

 ### Configure code repository
-The first step is to tie the app to where the Git repo that the code is stored on.
+The first step is to tie the app to the Git repo that the code is stored on.

 Once configured, click **Update**.